 Cordone 1956 epitomise the best of Italian tradition.
 Each garment is handmade by its small team of artisans based in Aielli, Abruzzo, around 80 miles east of Rome.
 Luigi Cordone Jr. has been at the helm for a number of years and continues the shirting mastery at the family fiefdom.
 He once told The Rake: “A handmade garment has a unique flavour.
 Every day I see my workers embroidering armholes or buttonholes, and I think we really should create a school to pass these crafts on.
 Our collection is vast, not only in terms of product but details, too — we do this to try to differentiate ourselves from our competitors.
 Customers notice things like pleated shoulders, hand-finished buttonholes and shoulder seams: they’re very attentive to anything that can make them a better product for use on a daily basis.”

+Made from a silky viscose, which is soft and breathable, Cordone 1956's series of Hawaiian shirts are designed with an impeccably cut camp collar.
+The substantial width and precision of cut of the camp collar is what makes it overlap so harmoniously with jacket lapels.
+And we’re not just talking about notch lapels, but also jackets with wide peak lapels – as favoured and demonstrated so stylishly by The Rake’s Founder Wei Koh.
+Along with bona fide photographers and style aficionados Karl-Edwin Guerre and Milad Abedi, Wei Koh was an enthusiastic and early adopter of pairing Hawaiian shirts with jackets and suits.
 What makes this such a captivating collection is the versatility of their colour palettes.
 There is endless scope to mix and match with different tones.
 You can pair the same blue of their Ewa Beach Hawaiian shirt with a navy double-breasted suit by cleverly using the cream and red of the pattern for a sophisticated contrast.
 Pertaining more towards the height of summer, their cream and red viscose Volcano shirt would add some attitude to a pale linen jacket, whilst their brown and azure Maui shirt acts as the perfect foil to an off-white jacket for a look of laid-back Riviera nonchalance.
 Alternatively, the yellow and brown Hilo version, blends in beautifully with a darker shade of trouser and jacket.
 Or you can make full use of their jovial spirit and wear them on their own, tucked into a pair of their high-waisted white shorts.